3 strategies for tax-smart investing

 Tax-advantaged accounts for education savers:

 For education savings, we generally recommend a 529 education savings plan.
 Although contributions are not deductible for federal income tax purposes, you may be eligible for a deduction from state income taxes depending on your state and the 529 plan you choose.
-And earnings and distributions used for qualified education expenses are generally tax free.
+And earnings and distributions used for qualified education expenses are generally tax-free.
 If the beneficiary doesn't need the money for college, you may be able to put the unused 529 funds to another use.

-2. Locate your assets strategically
+2. Locate your assets strategically.

 Asset location takes advantage of taxation differences between investments by strategically owning investments in specific account types.
 This is different from asset allocation.
 Asset allocation is the mix of asset classes you own across your stock and bond investments, which should be based on your goals, risk tolerance and time horizon.
-In other words, asset allocation is about what you own, and asset location is about where you own it.
+In other words, asset allocation is what you own, and asset location is where you own it.

 The idea behind asset location is to own your less tax-efficient investments in your tax-deferred and Roth accounts and your more tax-efficient investments in your taxable accounts.
-This is because your tax-deferred accounts are already subject to your income tax rate regardless of the type of investments you own, and your Roth accounts are generally tax free.
+This is because your tax-deferred accounts are already subject to your income tax rate regardless of the type of investments you own, and your Roth accounts are generally tax-free.
 Your taxable accounts, on the other hand, will be impacted by the types of investments you own and the frequency of trading, so you may want to limit your ownership of certain types of investments in these accounts.

 While asset location can be beneficial, your location strategy shouldn't drive which type of account you're funding.
 First, determine which account to fund, then decide what types of investments to hold within it.
 Your investments should also align with your overall asset allocation along with your diversification and liquidity needs.
 As you and your financial advisor work together to add different account types to your portfolio, use contributions and rebalancing opportunities to "relocate" your assets for greater efficiency.